IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Repository supports query/retrieve of multimedia reports by Report Readers and Rendered Report Readers.

 A Report Repository shall not modify the DiagnosticReport content, but it may modify how the embedded rendered report can be accessed, if necessary.
-For example, a Report Repository may adjust an internal URL to an externally accessible URL, or it may retrieve the rendered report referenced by a URL and embedded directly in the DiagnosticReport resource as base64 encoded in query responses.
+For example, a Report Repository may adjust an internal URL to an externally accessible URL, or it may retrieve the rendered report referenced by a URL and embed it directly in the DiagnosticReport resource as base64 encoded in query responses.
 How a Report Repository may adjust the accessibility of the rendered report is out of scope of IMR.

 #### 1:XX.1.1.3 Report Reader